Skip to main content

 }

-Here member_id is the ID of the target project.
-You can view it in the control panel: in the top menu click ProductsCloud Servers → open the projects menu → in the line of the required project click .
+Here member_id — the target project ID.
+You can view it in the control panel: from the top menu, click ProductsCloud Servers → open the project menu → in the row of the required project, click .

 See the detailed description of the openstack_images_image_access_v2 resource.